datacentricdesign/id5415/collections/_id5415/5-1-self-study.md

 How does it relate to connected products?
 The web turned out to be a powerful way to link resources over the Internet.
 A `web service` is leveraging this approach, like our web browser load web pages, to expose a set of APIs offered over the `web`.
 Web pages and web services rely on the same protocols and technologies.
 The only difference is that the page is meant to be consumed by humans and the services are meant to be consumed by machines.

 **Note**: In this course, we focus on APIs exposed through web services, thus across the web.
 However, there are APIs defined on each device that talks to other devices.
-You mind want to look at GATT services are if you are interested in the interaction between Bluetooth devices.
+You might want to look at GATT services are if you are interested in the interaction between Bluetooth devices.

 # HTTP Request